Wisdom Gidisu

 Wisdom Gidisu (born 5 May 1967) is a Ghanaian politician who is the member of parliament for Krachi East Constituency in the Oti Region of Ghana.

 Early life and education

-Gidisu was born on 5 May 1967 in a town known as Adidome in Volta Region of Ghana.
+Gidisu was born on 5 May 1967 in a town known as Bakpa-Adidome in Volta Region of Ghana.
 Gidisu graduated from Harvard University's John F. Kennedy School of Government with a BSc in Public Administration.
 He then returned to the same institution to earn his master's degree in Governance and Leadership.
 He also had his Executive MBA from GIMPA in 2012.
 He had his certificate in Executive Education, Managing Change in Dynamic World from Harvard Kennedy in the USA.
 He also had a certificate in Advance Health System Management in Israel.

 Career

 He is a managing director of Top-in-Town enterprise in Dambai.